VirtualMetric/virtualmetric-docs/docs/tutor/2-read-device-data.md

 As you can see from the first message, **Director** started listening to our local computer.

 :::info
 There will be a number of warning messages about certain _log_ files that have not yet been configured.
-We will see how these are handled in other tutorials, so you can safely disregard them here.
+We will see how these are handled in later tutorials, so you can safely disregard them here.
 :::

 You can interrupt the stream by pressing <kb-short>Crtl+C</kb-short>.